Model Outlier Detection¶

 Create

-on the deployments page to create a Seldon Deployment.Enter the deployment details in the deployment creation wizard and click
+on the deployments page to create a Seldon Deployment.Enter the deployment details in the deployment creation wizard, then click

 Next